Arrayindex/simpsons-coding-challenge/README.md

 **How to submit**

-Fork this github repositorty and commit your submission in your fork, send us a link and we'll clone and review the code when it's submitted to us.
+Fork this github repository and commit your submission in your fork, send us a link and we'll clone and review the code when it's submitted to us.

 **Required Technologies:**